 In 1999, Schulman was found guilty of first-degree murder and sentenced to death.
-However, his death sentence was overturned by the New York State Court of Appeals in 2004.
+However, the New York State Court overturned his death sentence in 2004.

 On April 13th, 2006, he died in prison at the age of 52.
-His cause of death was never released.
+The cause of death has never been released.

 Robert Shulman house address